-Explosions hit Kabul as Taliban make diplomatic push to India
+Taliban blame Pakistan after explosions in Kabul, amid outreach to India

 The tensions between Pakistan and the Taliban in recent years have also escalated into military clashes.

-The Pakistani military has previously conducted airstrikes inside Afghan territory, the most recent one in December 2024.
+The Pakistani military has previously conducted air strikes inside Afghan territory, the most recent one in December 2024.

-Analysts say that if the latest explosions were indeed linked to Pakistan, the implications could be serious.
+Analysts say that if Pakistan were behind the latest explosions, the implications could be serious.

 Tameem Bahiss, a security analyst based in Kabul, said the Taliban have consistently denied harbouring TTP fighters, and any formal acknowledgement of strikes inside the capital could inflame tensions.

-“We’ve seen before those previous Pakistani airstrikes inside Afghanistan yielded no concrete results.
+“We’ve seen before those previous Pakistani air strikes inside Afghanistan yielded no concrete results.
 Instead, they only deepened mistrust and made cooperation on countering the TTP more difficult.
 This latest incident will likely harden positions further, making dialogue and coordination even more complicated,” he told Al Jazeera.

 The last major targeted strike in Kabul took place in 2022, when al-Qaeda leader Ayman al-Zawahiri was killed in a US drone attack.

-Ihsanullah Tipu Mehsud, an Islamabad-based security analyst, said that if Pakistan was involved in the attacks, they may have been intended as a warning following recent attacks on Pakistani soil.
+Ihsanullah Tipu Mehsud, an Islamabad-based security analyst, said if Pakistan was involved in the attacks, they may have been intended as a warning following recent attacks on Pakistani soil.

 Mehsud, who co-founded The Khorasan Diary, a security-focused news outlet, said the explosions could signal Pakistan’s intent to pursue high-value targets across the border.